 In a remarkable analysis of the impact of olive oil consumption on cardiovascular risk, 61,181 women and 31,797 men were analyzed by the Harvard T.H.
 Chan School of Public Health.
 This was a subsample of the “Nurses’ Health Study” and the “Health Professional’s Follow-up Study”.
 Their results revealed that the substitution of margarine, butter, mayonnaise, and dairy fat with olive oil reduced the risk of primary cardiovascular disease.
 Furthermore, olive oil reduced inflammatory biomarkers despite a lower consumption among the US study sample compared to other Mediterranean groups.
 The authors attribute these observations to the polyphenol and monounsaturated fat content, among other properties, and speculate that a higher consumption of virgin olive oil may have even greater beneficial effects.

-adolescents aging Alzheimer disease basic research Bone health breast cancer cancer cardiovascular disease children chronic diseases cognitive function cross-sectional study depression Diabetes diet dietary patterns elder extra virgin olive oil gut microbiome health promotion inflammation lifestyle liver disease mediterranean diet mental health metabolic syndrome mortality neurodegenerative disease nutrition Obesity observational study olive oil Other phenolic compound phenolic compounds physical activity polyphenol PREDIMED prospective studies quality of life RCT Recipes systematic review virgin olive oil weight loss
+adolescents aging Alzheimer disease basic research Bone health breast cancer cancer cardiovascular disease children chronic diseases cognitive function COVID-19 cross-sectional study depression Diabetes diet dietary patterns elder extra virgin olive oil gut microbiome health promotion inflammation lifestyle liver disease mediterranean diet mental health metabolic syndrome mortality neurodegenerative disease nutrition Obesity observational study olive oil Other phenolic compound phenolic compounds physical activity polyphenol PREDIMED Pregnancy prospective studies quality of life RCT systematic review weight loss